Australian Federal Police: Bali Nine

-The AFP were contacted by a member of the Bali Nine drug courier gang's father, and they said they would keep a watch on him.
-They could not stop them travelling to Indonesia to smuggle drugs.
-Instead, they contacted the Indonesian police which led to their arrest in Indonesia rather than when returning to Australia.
+The AFP was contacted by a member of the Bali Nine drug courier gang's father, and they said they would keep a watch on him.
+They could not stop them from travelling to Indonesia to smuggle drugs.
+Instead, they contacted the Indonesian police, which led to their arrest in Indonesia rather than when returning to Australia.
 The leaders of the gang, Andrew Chan and Myuran Sukumaran, were executed on 29 April 2015.
 The others were released from prison after 19 years and returned to Australia in December 2024.

 Harun Causevic

-Over 200 heavily armed police conducted raids at 3:00 am at various houses in Victoria on 19 April 2015, and then held Harun Causevic on a Preventative Detention Order (PDO), before charging him with terrorist offences.
-Victorian premier Daniel Andrews said this was the first time a PDO had been used, and validated their importance.
+Over 200 heavily armed police conducted raids at 3:00 am at various houses in Victoria on 19 April 2015, and then held Harun Causevic on a Preventive Detention Order (PDO), before charging him with terrorist offences.
+Victorian Premier Daniel Andrews said this was the first time a PDO had been used, and validated their importance.

-However, after Causevic spent three months in jail awaiting trial the federal police decided to drop the terrorism charges.
+However, after Causevic spent three months in jail awaiting trial, the federal police decided to drop the terrorism charges.
 Causevic's defence lawyer, Rob Stary, said there was never any real evidence against Causevic, and that this eroded confidence in the authorities.
 He was also critical of the earlier "grandstanding" of Prime Minister Tony Abbott and Premier Daniel Andrews.

 Raids on media

-On 4 June 2019 the AFP conducted a raid on the home of News Corp journalist Annika Smethurst, looking for information connected to a story she had written a few years earlier about new laws that would give the security forces new powers for surveillance over Australian citizens.
+On 4 June 2019, the AFP conducted a raid on the home of News Corp journalist Annika Smethurst, looking for information connected to a story she had written a few years earlier about new laws that would give the security forces new powers for surveillance over Australian citizens.
 Radio host Ben Fordham also claimed that he was under investigation for some of his reporting.

 The next day the police raided the Australian Broadcasting Corporation (ABC) over a story about alleged war crimes in Afghanistan.
 The search warrant allowed the police to "add, copy, delete or alter" any files they found on the computers.

 The incidents caused an outcry of condemnation from international media outlets, including the British Broadcasting Corporation (BBC) and The New York Times.
 However, Prime Minister Scott Morrison said that "it never troubles me that our laws are being upheld".
 The AFP have not ruled out the possibility that reporters may also be charged in relation to the alleged offences being investigated.
 On 15 April 2020, the High Court of Australia ruled that the warrant used in the Smethurst raid was invalid.

 Lehrmann rape trial

 The Australian Federal Police withheld evidence provided by ACT Policing investigators to ACT prosecutors in 2021 Australian Parliament House sexual misconduct allegations to an inquiry into the handling of the matter due to laws preventing the agency from disclosing certain information.
-This led to accusations the agency was refusing to hand over the evidence.
+This led to accusations that the agency was refusing to hand over the evidence.
 The inquiry was created in the wake of accusations of mishandling made by both the ACT's Director of Public Prosecutions, Shane Drumgold, and the Australian Federal Police against each other.